 Checks performed by other programme authorities (administrative verifications, on-the-spot verifications, checks carried out by certifying authorities).

+Others audit and control results

+The AA will put in place effective procedures to monitor the implementation of the recommendations and corrective measures resulting from the audits of accounts.

+In accordance with Article 139 (2) of CPR, the Commission will base its examination of the accounts on the opinion provided by the AA who, therefore, will provide in the corresponding chapter of the ACR detailed information of the audit work carried out and results obtained from their audits of accounts.

-Audit of accounts carried out through system audits
+use of results of system audits for the audit of accounts

-Article 29 of Delegated Act (EU) 480/2014 establishes that the system audit shall include verification of the reliability of the accounting system of the certifying authority and, on a sample basis, of the accuracy of expenditure, of amounts withdrawn and amounts recovered recorded in the CA's accounting system.
+Article 29(4) of CDR establishes that the system audit shall include verification of the reliability of the accounting system of the certifying authority and, on a sample basis, of the accuracy of expenditure, of amounts withdrawn and amounts recovered recorded in the CA's accounting system.

-The AA obtains reasonable assurance through the system audit of the CA that adequate procedures are in place: to report and monitor irregularities; to account for the amounts to be withdrawn or to be recovered and to be deducted from payment claims during the accounting year; and to follow-up pending recoveries and irrecoverable amounts.
-The system audit shall also cover the reliability of the IT system implemented by the CA to run its accounting system.
+Through the system audit of the CA, the AA obtains reasonable assurance that the following procedures are being adequately implemented: to report and monitor irregularities; to account for the amounts to be withdrawn or to be recovered and to be deducted from payment claims during the accounting year; and to follow-up pending recoveries and irrecoverable amounts.
+The system audit should also cover the reliability of the IT system implemented by the CA to run its accounting system, taking account of internationally accepted IT standards.

 System audits can already start early in the accounting year.
-A comprehensive system audit of the CA is expected to be carried out in the first accounting year in order to prepare the annual opinion on the accounts.
+A comprehensive system audit of the CA (and its intermediate bodies when relevant) is expected to be carried out in the first accounting year in order to prepare the annual opinion on the accounts.
 The conclusions of audit work carried by the independent audit body (IAB) in accordance with Article 124 of the CPR can be taken into account to decide the extent of the first system audit of the CA. In any event as the audit work of the IAB covers only the fulfilment of the designation assessment criteria, the AA should audit the functioning of the CA systems.
-When performing the system audit, the AA will pay special attention to the assessment of Key Requirement 13 “Adequate procedures to drawing up and certifying the completeness, accuracy and veracity of the account” (See Guidance Note on system assessment ref EGESIF _14-0010).

-In following years the AA should carry out follow up system audits of the CA, focusing on the implementation of the recommendations issued in previous system audit reports and on the Key Requirements of the CA which were assessed as category 3 or 4.
-However, another full system audit should be considered when the CA has changed their procedures or staff.
+In following years, the AA should carry out follow-up system audits of the CA, focusing on the implementation of the recommendations issued in previous system audit reports and on the key requirements of the CA which were assessed as category 3 or 4.
+However, another full system audit should be considered when the CA has changed significantly their procedures or staff.
 Further system audits can be envisaged during the programming period in order to confirm that previous audit conclusions are still valid.